Sweden charges man with spying for Russia on Sweden and the US | Law-Order

 Sweden charges man with spying for Russia on Sweden and the US

-Swedish prosecutors indicted a man on Monday on charges of spying on Sweden and the United States on behalf of Russia.
-Police arrested Sergej Skvortsov last November on the outskirts of Stockholm, together with a second individual who was released shortly after.
-Skvortsov, 60, was charged with gross unlawful intelligence activity against the two countries between 2013 and 2022, according to the indictment.
+The 60-year-old was charged with carrying out gross unlawful intelligence activity against the two countries between 2013 and 2022, according to the indictment.
+Skvortsov's lawyer said he denied any wrongdoing.

 - Country: